The Québec maritime Blog

 Nature’s playground

 The Whale Route runs along the coast of the region and offers many whale-watching opportunities.
 You can also learn more about cetaceans by visiting the Marine Mammal Observation Centre (CIMM) in Tadoussac, the Cap-de-Bon-Désir Interpretation and Observation Centre in Les Bergeronnes and the Marine Environment Discovery Centre in Les Escoumins.
-You can also go on a whale-watching excursion in the Saguenay–St. Lawrence Marine Park to admire these impressive marine mammals up close.
+You can then go on a whale-watching excursion in the Saguenay–St. Lawrence Marine Park to admire these impressive marine mammals up close.

 Côte-Nord offers many observation sites for wildlife enthusiasts, especially bird lovers.
-You can head out to the Sept Îles Archipelago to admire razorbills on Corossol Island; visit Parc Nature de Pointe-aux-Outardes, a nature park where you can observe several hundred species of birds; or explore the Mingan Archipelago National Park Reserve (selected as one of “52 Places to Go in 2024” by the New York Times) where you can see exotic-looking Atlantic puffins, among other species.
+You can head out to the Sept Îles Archipelago to admire razorbills on Corossol Island; visit Parc Nature de Pointe-aux-Outardes, a nature park, where you can observe several hundred species of birds; or explore the Mingan Archipelago National Park Reserve (selected as one of “52 Places to Go in 2024” by the New York Times), where you can see exotic-looking Atlantic puffins, among other species.
+You can also go on an excursion to the Mingan Islands with Famille Loiselle to discover this exceptional archipelago and observe marine wildlife, including many species of seabirds.

 To contemplate the scenery of Côte-Nord from a completely different angle, go on a tourist flight with Totem Aviation.
-From the air, you can watch maritime traffic on the St. Lawrence and even spot marine mammals!
+From the air, you can watch maritime traffic on the St. Lawrence and may even spot marine mammals!

 Side trip: Anticosti Island